usaid-cs/yesterday-i-learned/python-django.md

 But `re.RegexFlag` was added in python3.6, so you cannot run this migration in python3.5 anymore.

 Just replace `re.RegexFlag(...)` with the number inside (in this case, `2`).

+#### My project has too many migrations that touch other apps so they can't be squashed automatically

+Well don't make so many apps in the project.
+You did it to yourself, mate.

+[Don't put everything in a single app, either](https://hackernoon.com/0-100-in-django-starting-an-app-the-right-way-badd141ef439).
+If possible, assess whether you have hit the size limit for your project, i.e. make a new project.

 ## Views / Templating